barricklab/breseq/src/doc/gd_format.rst

 5. **position** *<uint32>*

-   position in reference sequence fragment.
+   position in reference sequence fragment, after which the INS is placed.

 6. **new_seq** *<string>*